RichardChangCA/AI_Study_Resources_Combo/Computer_Vision.md

 <b>Lecture 16: Adversarial Examples and Adversarial Training</b>

 Universal Approximator Theorem: Neural nets can represent either function.
 Training on adversarial examples is a good regularizer.
 Adversarially trained neural nets have the best empirical success rate on adversarial examples of any machine learning mode.

+64. Medium, Multiple Instance Learning-pytorch implement based on MNIST, https://medium.com/swlh/multiple-instance-learning-c49bd21f5620 ,Multiple instance learning: in machine learning, multiple-instance learning(MIL) is a type of receiving a set of instances which are individually labeled, the learner receives a set of labeled bags, each containing many instances.
+In the simple case of multiple-instance binary classification, a bag may be labeled negative if all the instances in it are negative.
+On the other hand, a bag is labeled positive if there is at least one instance in it which is positive.